claranet/terraform-datadog-integrations/alerting/pagerduty/README.md

-# ALERTING PAGERDUTY DataDog integration
+# ALERTING PAGERDUTY DataDog integrations

 ## How to use this module